 Illinois places a priority in serving veterans located throughout the state.
 Veterans and covered persons will receive priority of service in accordance with the requirements of the Jobs for Veterans Act codified at Section 4215 of 38 USC.
 The Comprehensive One-Stop Centers are committed to helping veterans find a job.
-Illinois veterans have been served over the years through targeted programs administered through the

-Department of Employment Security (Employment Security) and the Illinois Department of Veterans Affairs in cooperation with other education and workforce agencies.
+Illinois veterans have been served over the years through targeted programs administered through the Department of Employment Security (Employment Security) and the Illinois Department of Veterans Affairs in cooperation with other education and workforce agencies.

 In Illinois, Employment Security serves as the lead agency for veteran's employment and employer services.
 The Illinois Department of Employment Security's Job for Veterans State Grant Plan incorporates and aligns with the Illinois Unified State Plan.
-All veterans, regardless of their characterization of discharge, are provided employment services by Wagner-Peyser staff, using the veterans triage process.
-All veterans coming into the American Job Centers must receive an initial assessment from either an Employment Specialist or WIA staff.
-If during this initial assessment, a veteran self-identifies as having a significant barrier to employment, then they are referred to the Disabled Veterans Outreach Program (DVOP) specialist for possible intensive services and case management.
-While in case management or as part of the intensive services process, a veteran may continue to receive basic career services from both the Employment Services Specialist and WIOA staff.
-Once the veteran's significant barriers to employment have been mitigated and they are job ready, the DVOP specialist will work in partnership with the Local Veterans Employment Representative to develop job opportunities with the veterans' chosen career field.
-As a member of the agency's Business Services Team, the Local Veterans Employment Representative advocates for all veterans with businesses and business groups within the American Job Center's operational area.
-The Local Veterans Employment Representative can assist any American Job Center staff member working with a veteran to develop job opportunities.
+All veterans, regardless of their characterization of discharge, are provided employment services by Wagner-Peyser staff, using the Veterans triage process.
+All Veterans coming into the American Job Centers must receive an Initial Assessment from either an Employment Specialist or WIA staff.
+If during this Initial Assessment, a Veteran self-identifies as having a Significant Barrier to Employment, then they are referred to the Disabled Veterans Outreach Program (DVOP) specialist for possible Intensive Services and Case Management.
+While in Case Management or as part of the Intensive Services process, a Veteran may continue to receive Basic Career Services from both the Employment Services Specialist and WIOA staff.
+Once the Veteran's significant barriers to employment have been mitigated and they are job ready, the DVOP specialist will work in partnership with the Local Veterans Employment Representative to develop job opportunities with the Veterans' chosen career field.
+As a member of the agency's Business Services Team, the Local Veterans Employment Representative can assist any American Job Center's operational area.
+The Local Veterans Employment Representative can assist any American Job Center staff member working with a Veteran to develop job opportunities.

-Table 14: Employment Status of Illinois' Civilian Non-Institutional Population 18 Years and Over by Veteran Status
+Table 14: Employment Status of Illinois' Civilian Non-institutional Population 18 Years and Over by Veteran Status